David-Worboys/Black-DVD-Archiver/README.md

 ## System Requirements
 The Black DVD Archiver is a Linux program licensed under the terms of the GNU General Public License v3.0.
 * A Linux operating system — Debian based
-* Developed and tested on Linux Mint and tested on MX Linux
+* Developed and tested on Linux Mint and tested on a minimal MX Linux install
 * 16+ GB RAM
 * 50+ GB of free disk space
+*  1+ TB Video file work drive as video requires a great deal of disk space to store and process
+* A DVD/Blu-ray burner drive to write the optical disk images

 ## Installation